BrunaRihl/BarMix-Dublin/README.md

 | Icon -hover | When hovering over the footer icons, it should have a transition effect and remain in a light blue color and bold to indicate action.| Hover over footer | Icons turn bold and light blue with transition. | Pass |
 | Icon-clicked | Clicking on social network icons in the footer opens new windows directing users to the respective social networks.| Clicked social networks Icons | Opens the pages in a new window. | Pass |

+## Technologies Used
+### Languages Used
+Html and CSS

+### Frameworks, Libraries & Programs Used

+[Balsamiq](https://balsamiq.com/): Employed to create wireframes, which are visual representations of the website's layout and design.

+[Google Fonts](https://fonts.google.com/): Imported to integrate font styles into the website.

+[Font Awesome](https://fontawesome.com/): Incorporated to easily incorporate icons throughout the website.

+Google Dev Tools: Leveraged for debugging and testing features, as well as resolving issues related to responsiveness and styling.

+[Adobe Express](https://www.adobe.com/br/express/feature/image/resize): Utilized for image manipulation and resizing.

+[The W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/): Employed to validate the correctness and compliance of CSS code.

+[The W3C Markup Validation Service](https://validator.w3.org/): Used to validate the accuracy and validity of HTML code.

+Paint: Used to edit the images in the Read Me.

+[Coolors](https://coolors.co/f08080-f4978e-f8ad9d-fbc4ab-ffdab9): Utilized to create the color palette.

+[Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/): used to source high-quality images for the website.

+[Flexbox Guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/): used as a resource for implementing flexible and responsive layouts on the website.

+[GitHub](https://github.com/): Used to save and store the website files.

+[Am I Responsive?](https://ui.dev/amiresponsive): Utilized to view the website's appearance and responsiveness across a range of devices.